sds192spring2023/Lab1/README.md

 use_git_config(user.name = "USERNAMEHERE", user.email = "EMAILHERE")
 ```

-7. If you've configured git on your computer before, you can edit your git config by following these instructions:
+6.2 If you've configured git on your computer before, you can edit your git config by following these instructions:

 <p><a href="https://vimeo.com/511798861">Edit gitconfig file</a> from <a href="https://vimeo.com/user95475944">David Keyes</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-8. Create a personal access token in GitHub by following these instructions. **Set the expiration date to 120 days from now**:
+7. Create a personal access token in GitHub by following these instructions. **Set the expiration date to 120 days from now**:

 <p><a href="https://vimeo.com/511801645">Create a Personal Access Token (PAT) on GitHub</a> from <a href="https://vimeo.com/user95475944">David Keyes</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-9. Store your personal access token by following these instructions:
+8. Store your personal access token by following these instructions:

 <p><a href="https://vimeo.com/511803103">Store Personal Access Token to Connect RStudio and GitHub</a> from <a href="https://vimeo.com/user95475944">David Keyes</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 **CONGRATULATIONS!
 You've configured GitHub to connect with RStudio!
 Now onto assignment submission practice.**

-10. Click <a href="https://classroom.github.com/a/9jhk7oQu">this link</a> to accept this assignment in our GitHub classroom.
+9. Click <a href="https://classroom.github.com/a/9jhk7oQu">this link</a> to accept this assignment in our GitHub classroom.
 Then a private repository (repo) will be automatically created for you.
 It might take a few minutes.

-11. Once the repo is created, copy and paste the "Clone" URL from the repo that was just created to your clipboard.
+10. Once the repo is created, copy and paste the "Clone" URL from the repo that was just created to your clipboard.
 It should look something like https://github.com/sds192spring2023/lab1-yourusername.git

-12. Create a project in RStudio from this GitHub repo by following the instructions starting at 26 seconds of this video:
+11. Create a project in RStudio from the GitHub repo that was just created by following the instructions starting at 26 seconds of this video:

 <p><a href="https://vimeo.com/511804881">How to Connect RStudio Projects with GitHub Repositories: GitHub First</a> from <a href="https://vimeo.com/user95475944">David Keyes</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-13. Open the Lab1.qmd file.
+12. Open the Lab1.qmd file from the Files tab in RStudio.
 Follow the instruction in the file.

-14. When the file instruction tells you to commit your code, follow the instructions in this video starting at 14 seconds:
+13. When the file instruction tells you to commit your code, follow the instructions in this video starting at 14 seconds:

 <p><a href="https://vimeo.com/511800674">Make a Commit and View More History</a> from <a href="https://vimeo.com/user95475944">David Keyes</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-15. Push your code to GitHub by following the instructions in this video starting at 27 seconds:
+14. Push your code to GitHub by following the instructions in this video starting at 27 seconds:

 <p><a href="https://vimeo.com/511805399">General Workflow: Push</a> from <a href="https://vimeo.com/user95475944">David Keyes</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 **CONGRATULATIONS!
 You've completed our course infrastructure set-up!**

-16. Fill out this week's reflections [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSe7sTBJ020sZbb4uNZ2avVAgLxHq68T5RhdKiydy5LaFxHHsg/viewform?usp=sf_link).
+15. Fill out this week's reflections [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSe7sTBJ020sZbb4uNZ2avVAgLxHq68T5RhdKiydy5LaFxHHsg/viewform?usp=sf_link).

 ## Assessment